 “I have always been inspired by culture and try to spend my money with the locals wherever I visit.
 I like to research well so I understand who owns what and how it all works, especially in underdeveloped countries.”

-Being forced to hit pause and reflect over the past year and a half has given us all the time to consider our impact on the planet and our environmental footprint.
-Moving forward, how will you make an effort to travel in a way that is more conscious of the environment?
+Being forced to hit pause and reflect in recent years has given us all the time to consider our impact on the planet and our environmental footprint.
+How do you make an effort to travel in a way that is more conscious of the environment?

 I have always been inspired by culture and try to spend my money with the locals wherever I visit.
 I like to research well so I understand who owns what and how it all works, especially in underdeveloped countries.
 I used to fly all over the world several times a year and I think the relationships I have established virtually have shown me that we can really do business anywhere and with less impact.